neondatabase/website/content/docs/connect/connect-securely.md

 ---
-title: Connecting to Neon securely
+title: Connect to Neon securely
 subtitle: Learn how to connect to Neon securely when using connection strings
 enableTableOfContents: true
 isDraft: true